ONTAP: SnapMirror Synchronous

 SnapMirror Sync (SM-S) for short is zero RPO data replication technology previously available in 7-mode systems and was not available in (clustered) ONTAP until version 9.5.
 SnapMirror Sync replicates data on Volume level and has requirements for RTT less than 10ms which gives distance approximately of 150 km.
 SnapMirror Sync can work in two modes: Full Synchronous mode (set by default) which guarantees zero application data loss between two sites by disallowing writes if the SnapMirror Sync replication fails for any reason.
 Relaxed Synchronous mode allows an application to write to continue on primary site if the SnapMirror Sync fails and once the relationship resumed, automatic re-sync will occur.
-SM-S supports FC, iSCSI, NFSv3, NFSv4, SMB v2 & SMB v3 protocols and have the limit of 100 volumes for AFF, 40 volumes for FAS, 20 for ONTAP Select and work on any controllers which have 16GB memory or more.
+SM-S supports FC, iSCSI, NFSv3, NFSv4, SMB v2 & SMB v3 protocols and have the limit of 100 volumes for AFF, 40 volumes for FAS, 20 for ONTAP Select and work on any controllers which have 16 GB memory or more.
 SM-S is useful for replicating transactional logs from: Oracle DB, MS SQL, MS Exchange etc. Source and destination FlexVolumes can be in a FabricPool aggregate but must use backup policy, FlexGroup volumes and quotas are not currently supported with SM-S. SM-S is not free feature, the license is included in the premium bundle.
 Unlike SyncMirror, SM-S not uses RAID & Plex technologies, therefore, can be configured between two different NetApp ONTAP storage systems with different disk type & media.

 FlexCache Volumes

 FlexCache technology previously available in 7-mode systems and was not available in (clustered) ONTAP until version 9.5.
 FlexCache allows serving NAS data across multiple global sites with file locking mechanisms.
 FlexCache volumes can cache reads, writes, and metadata.
 Writes on the edge generating push operation of the modified data to all the edge ONTAP systems requested data from the origin, while in 7-mode all the writes go to the origin and it was an edge ONTAP system's job to check the file haven't been updated.
 Also in FlexCache volumes can be less size that original volume, which is also an improvement compare to 7-mode.
 Initially, only NFS v3 supported with ONTAP 9.5.
-FlexCache volumes are sparsely-populated within an ONTAP cluster (intracluster) or across multiple ONTAP clusters (inter-cluster).
+FlexCache volumes are sparsely populated within an ONTAP cluster (intracluster) or across multiple ONTAP clusters (inter-cluster).
 FlexCache communicates over Intercluster Interface LIFs with other nodes.
 Licenses for FlexCache based on total cluster cache capacity and not included in the premium bundle.
 FAS, AFF & ONTAP Select can be combined to use FlexCache technology.
 Allowed to create 10 FlexCache volumes per origin FlexVol volume, and up to 10 FlexCache volumes per ONTAP node.
 The original volume must be stored in a FlexVol while all the FlexCache Volumes will have FlexGroup volume format.